Quick guide to illegal content codes of practice

 Other measures apply to services that are medium or high risk

-When you complete your illegal content risk assessment, we’ll ask you to decide if you’re low, medium, or high risk for each kind of illegal harm.
-This rating needs to be as accurate as possible, and we’ve provided draft guidance on how to do it.
+When you complete your illegal content risk assessment, we’ll ask you to assess if your service has a negligible, low, medium, or high risk of each kind of illegal content.
+This rating needs to be as accurate as possible, and we’ve provided guidance on how to assess it.

-Once you’ve assessed each risk, different measures apply to lower risk and higher risk services:
+Once you’ve assessed each risk, some measures apply based on the specific risk of the service:

-• If your service is low risk for all harms, we propose to call it a ‘low risk service’ and the minimum number of measures will apply.
+• If your service is low or negligible risk for all kinds of illegal harm, we propose to call it a ‘low risk service’ and the minimum number of measures will apply.

-Some safety measures are focused on specific harms (like hate and harassment offences).
-These would only apply to services who are medium or high risk for those harms.
+• Some safety measures are focused on specific kinds of illegal harm (like child sexual exploitation and abuse and terrorism offences).
+These would only apply to services that are medium or high risk for those harms.

 What you can do now